 If you’ve never taken a personality assessment before, an employer asking you to take one as part of the interview process can feel a bit unsettling.
-But, personality tests are nothing to fear.
-They are simply tools that interviewers use to gain a better sense of your perceptions, personality, and communication style.
+But, personality tests for job interview are nothing to fear.
+They are simply tools that interviewers use to gain a better sense of your personality, traits, and communication style.

 If you’ve been asked to take such an assessment, there is no need to feel singled out.
 In fact, according to research from the Society for Human Resource Management, 32% of employers use personality assessments when hiring for executive-level roles, and 28% use them for middle-management interviews.
 Skills testing is even more prevalent with a whopping 64% of hiring managers claiming it as a vital piece of their screening process.

-With so many applicants applying for every open position, it has become necessary for companies to narrow down the pool of candidates to the most qualified for the role, both in terms of skill set and personality.
+With so many applicants applying for every open position, it’s become necessary for companies to narrow down the pool of candidates to the most qualified for the role, both in terms of skill set and personality.

 Onboarding is time-consuming and expensive, so it’s in the employer’s best interest to vet potential candidates carefully.
 Since the average employee tenure with a company is 4.1 years, investing resources into the hiring process to ensure a good fit benefits the company as well as the new hire.